lorenzoeusepi77/kubernetes/README.md

   Role: "base" -- Base configuration for "all hosts":

-    - Create and insert all entry on file "hosts" for all Server (If you don't have a DNS Server for hostname resolution)
+    - Create and insert all entry on file "hosts" for all Server (If you don't have a DNS Server)

     - Disable "SELinux"